-Monarch Butterflies
+Monarch Butterflies and Pollinators

 Monarch butterflies are one of the many insects included in the class of organisms that we call pollinators -- creatures that pollinate over 75% of our flowering plants and nearly 35% of the word's food crops.
-According the to USDA Natural Resource Conservation Service more than 3,500 species of native bees help increase crop yields.
+According to the USDA Natural Resource Conservation Service more than 3,500 species of native bees help increase crop yields.
 Some scientists estimate that one out of every three bites of food we eat exists because of animal pollinators like bees, butterflies and moths, birds and bats, and beetles and other insects.

 Pollinators face many challenges, and many are on the decline because of habitat loss, pesticides, disease and parasites.
 The iconic monarch butterfly is one such species that's in trouble.

-protect monarchsMonarchs
+protect monarchs

 Monarch butterflies inspire us with their fragile beauty.
 For their amazing annual migration, they have long traveled thousands of miles, across several generations, somehow finding their way through weather and predators.
 But now habitat loss, pesticides and climate change may be too much for them.
+According to the Xerces Society, researchers and citizen scientists estimate that monarch populations have declined by more than 80% since the 1990s.

 In 2015 Illinois declared the monarch a species of greatest concern, and the Midwest Association of Fish & Wildlife Agencies (MAFWA) began a 20-year plan for monarch conservation in Illinois.

-In 2017, Ilinois Sierra Club introduced and passed legislation designating milkweed as the Illinois State Wildflower.
+In 2017, Illinois Sierra Club introduced and passed legislation designating milkweed as the Illinois State Wildflower.
 Native milkweed is essential to monarch survival as it the only species of plant that monarch larva feed on.

 A critical flyway for Monarch butterflies, Illinois has been designated as a high priority area for monarch conservation in strategies developed both by the U.S. Fish and Wildlife Service and the U.S. Department of Agriculture’s Natural Resources Conservation Service.